MobiKin

 • After the detection, navigate to the "Backup" option.

-• Select the data types to back up and choose a location on your computer.
+• Select the data types to back up (Photos) and choose a location on your computer.

-• Tap "Back Up" to keep a copy of your Android data on your computer.
+• Tap "Back Up" to keep a copy of your Android images on your computer.

 how to back up android photos to computer before deletion